 Yael Sherill, Producer

-Yael Sherill is a freelance curator, cultural manager and dramaturg based in Berlin.
+Yael Sherill is a freelance curator, cultural manager and dramaturge based in Berlin.
 In 2013 she founded B_Tour, a nomadic curatorial platform dedicated to immersive urban interventions in contemporary performance, sound and visual art, of which she is the artistic director.
 She has since curated festivals and individual projects in collaboration with institutions such as CLB Gallery Berlin, Copenhagen Art Week, ZK/U Berlin - Center for Art and Urbanistics, Public Art Lab Berlin, Belgrade International Theater Festival, The Center of Contemporary Art TeL-Aviv, The Lithuanian National Drama Theater and The Architecture Foundation Vilnius.
-Over the past 9 years she has also worked as a dramaturg, project manager and assistant director on interdisciplinary theatre projects by Rimini Protokoll, Ilya Khrzhanovsky and Center for Political Beauty among others.
+Over the past nine years, Sherill has also worked as a dramaturge, project manager and assistant director on interdisciplinary theater projects by Rimini Protokoll, Ilya Khrzhanovsky and the Center for Political Beauty, among others.

 Maren Möhlenkamp, Project Assistant

-Maren trained in Event Management and Public Relations.
+Maren Möhlenkamp trained in Event Management and Public Relations.
 She is currently studying Art History and Media Science.
 She works as an assistant curator at SCHWARZ CONTEMPORARY, a modern art gallery in Berlin.
-She has been working with Katharina since 2019.
+Möhlenkamp has been working with Katharina Haverich since 2019.